How to Tag and Hang Shirts and Dresses

 We are glad you have decided to join us and we hope that this adventure will prove to be both fun and profitable for you!
 Keep in mind that our goal is that our website is your one-stop spot for all information regarding consignment.

-We know that consignors have a LOT of items they are excited to sell – it’s been a long time since you’ve been able to bring your items to sell in person!
+We know that consignors have a LOT of items they are excited to sell!
 Because we also have limited space, please watch the consignor limits to make sure you won’t have items turned away.
 Please bring your absolute best.

-We know there is a lot of information, so we’ve distilled the most important tidbits into the links at the top of the page, and the links on the What to Sell page.
+We know there is a lot of information, so we’ve distilled the most important tidbits into the links at the top of the page, and the links on the top of the What to Sell page.
+There is also the quick how-to page available.

-The tagging system is simple: you will be printing out barcodes onto sticky labels that will be encoded with a specific PRICE and your CONSIGNOR NUMBER, and then those labels will be affixed to your tags.
+The tagging system is simple: you will be printing out barcodes onto sticky labels that will be encoded with a specific price and your consignor number, and then those labels will be affixed to your tags.
 You then finish filling out the tag and affix it to the clothing.
 This can all be done away from your computer (and in front or your TV :)).
-For more details, read a step by step guide for tagging and accessing the barcode template.
+For more details, read a step by step guide for tagging and accessing the barcode template, visit the quick how-to page, or watch some tutorials.

 - We like tagging to be as easy as possible for our consignors.
 We also want to make our systems as efficient as possible.
 To make tagging more flexible, instead of using a complete online system, we now are using a “hybrid” system where barcodes are made and then printed on labels to coincide with a specific price and your number.
 Barcodes are then affixed to your tags.